GGordonCode/CardDemo/README.md

 # CardDemo
 Card Deck implemented in Java.
 Compiled with JDK 8, should be compatible with JDK 7.

+There isn't much grounbreaking code here - I was asked to model a deck of cards as a quiz question and share it on GitHub.
+So here it is.

 Main classes are Card and Deck.
 There are embedded public Enums in Card for suit and rank.
 There is a comprehensive JUnit test called DeckTest that will verify the correctness of the code.

 Usage: